 This calculator can retrieve the GET MORE amount in just a moment.
 Users enter their savings amount and a few other numbers.
 The software then computes how long their savings will last and how much money it will generate.
 All of this information is displayed in a QuickStart Report.

-Income Strategy can also pinpoint tactics that allows retirees to extend their savings by two to ten years, depending on their circumstances.
+Income Strategy can also pinpoint tactics that allow retirees to extend their savings by two to ten years, depending on their circumstances.

 Related: Best Cities to Retire Early